jpillora/node-logbook/README.md

 Logbook
 ============

-Yet another logger for Node.
+A simple, unobtrusive logger for Node.

 Nothing fancy - logs all data that passes through `process.stdout` (`console.log`) and `process.stderr` (`console.error`).